 Greenhouse Gas Emissions by Province and Territory

-Greenhouse gas emissions by province and territory, Canada, 1990, 2010 and 2011
+Greenhouse gas emissions by province and territory, Canada, 1990, 2005 and 2015

-Note: Emission levels for some previous years have been revised in light of improvements to estimation methods and availability of new data.
+Note: Emission levels for some years have been revised in light of improvements to estimation methods and availability of new data.

-Source: Environment Canada (2013) National Inventory Report 1990–2011: Greenhouse Gas Sources and Sinks in Canada.
+Source: Environment and Climate Change Canada (2017) National Inventory Report 1990–2015: Greenhouse Gas Sources and Sinks in Canada.

-- National Greenhouse Gas Emissions
+- Greenhouse Gas Emissions

 - Greenhouse Gas Emissions per Person and per Unit Gross Domestic Product

-- Greenhouse Gas Emissions by Economic Sector
+- Greenhouse Gas Emissions by Canadian Economic Sector

 - Greenhouse Gas Emissions from Large Facilities

-- Date Modified:
+- Date modified: